If-Elif operators are used to designing the flow of the bash script. We can change the flow according to given conditions with

 The most used and simple conditional is if/then/else statement.
-Statement starts with if and lists conditions and closed with fi.
-Here [ … ] brackets look for file and provide logic for if.
-Do not be afraid there is a lot of functions to test a lot of thing.
+The statement starts with if and lists conditions and closed with fi.
+Here [ … ] brackets look for the file and provide logic for if.
+Do not be afraid there is a lot of functions to test a lot of things.
 We will touch some of them.

 if grep -q tmp Clean.sh then echo "File have temp string" fi

 count=11 if [ $count -eq 12 ] then echo "Count is 1sh test.sh" elif [ $count -eq 11 ] then echo "Count is 11" fi

 Here we have to focus on elif statement which adds a new condition to the if statement.
 If the count is 12 do this else if the count is 11 do this.
 Simple isn’t it?

 File Test Operators

 While scripting there will be a lot of file interactions.
 Bash provides a lot of options for file testing.
 For example to check if a file exists to use the following statement

 file="Clean.sh" if [ -e $file ] then echo "Clean.sh exists" fi

 In order to compare two or more variables or values comparison operators are used.
 In this example is the count is greater than 5 below example is used.
 The greater than operator is

 count=6 if [ $count -gt 5 ] then echo "count is greater then 5" fi